xihaoli/STAAR/README.md

 ## Docker Image
 A [docker image for STAAR](https://hub.docker.com/repository/docker/zilinli/staarpipeline), including R (version 3.6.1) built with Intel MKL and all STAAR-related packages (STAAR, STAARpipeline, STAARpipelineSummary) pre-installed, is located in the Docker Hub.
 The docker image can be pulled using
 ```
-docker pull zilinli/staarpipeline_v0.9.6
+docker pull zilinli/staarpipeline:0.9.6
 ```
 ## Usage
 Please see the <a href="docs/STAAR_manual.pdf">**STAAR** user manual</a> for detailed usage of STAAR package.
 Please see the <a href="https://htmlpreview.github.io/?https://github.com/xihaoli/STAAR/blob/master/docs/STAAR_vignette.html">**STAAR** tutorial</a> for an example of analyzing sequencing data using STAAR procedure.
 Please see the <a href="https://github.com/xihaoli/STAARpipeline-Tutorial">**STAARpipeline** tutorial</a> for a detailed example of analyzing sequencing data using STAAR and STAARpipeline.
 ## Data Availability
-The whole-genome individual functional annotation data assembled from a variety of sources and the computed annotation principal components are available at the [Functional Annotation of Variant - Online Resource (FAVOR)](https://favor.genohub.org) site.
+The whole-genome individual functional annotation data assembled from a variety of sources and the computed annotation principal components are available at the [Functional Annotation of Variant - Online Resource (FAVOR)](https://favor.genohub.org) site and [FAVOR Essential Database](https://doi.org/10.7910/DVN/1VGTJI).
 ## Version
-The current version is 0.9.6.1 (January 24, 2022).
+The current version is 0.9.6.2 (September 6, 2022).
 ## Citation
 If you use **STAAR** for your work, please cite: